franko108/wpclone/README.md

 Owner can be root or reseller username.

-I was tempted to put this part in the script, but it may end badly, especially if the domain name is someting like *brandeditem* or *apartments*, it may have a collision with an existing name.
+I was tempted to put this part in the script, but it may end badly, especially if part of the domain name is someting that can be duplicated, it may have a collision with an existing name.

 ### Usage ###
 The script is interactive (for good or bad part)